pattiko-um/tdx-override-chrome/README.md

 3. Enable 'Developer Mode' if you haven't already.
 4. Click the 'Load unpacked' button and load the repo directory from the location you downloaded it to.
 5. The extension should now install and will appear in your list of extensions.

+### Settings

+This extension has a settings page where users can change CSS themes and enable/disable the popup window functionality.
+It's accessible via the 'Extension Options' link in the extension's 'Details' section.